an official hints that Ukraine may attack Russian territory

 The main threat is the quantity,” he said Tuesday on Apostrophe TV.
 “It is a huge monster that is at war with us, and it has immense resources, not infinite, but still.
 There are too many.”

 Ukrainian leaders have long warned of a new Russian offensive, especially in eastern and southern Ukraine.
 Hand in hand have come calls for more advanced and powerful Western weaponry.
-After receiving promises to buy dozens of Western main battle tanks, the Ukrainian authorities have intensified their messages about their desire for Western fighters.
+After receiving promises to buy dozens of Western main battle tanks, the Ukrainian authorities have intensified their messages regarding their desire for Western fighters.

 Despite the alleged buildup of resources in eastern Ukraine, it is unclear to what extent Russia will be able to change the battlefield calculus.
 Britain’s Defense Ministry said Tuesday it was “unlikely that Russia will be able to amass the forces necessary to substantially affect the outcome of the war in the coming weeks.”